 Gameplay: Each player takes turns playing cards from their hands, face ups, or face downs - in that order.
 Cards must be of higher (Ace high), or equal value, but they must all be of the same value.
 After playing, a player draws back up to three cards if possible.
 Some cards are Magic and have special actions as denoted in the table below.

 - If four of the same value are played, then the pile is burnt and the current player get another turn.
 Jokers cannot be burnt in this manner.

 - If a player cannot legally place down cards, then they forfeit their turn and pick up the centre pile.
 Unless specified otherwise, magic cards can always be placed atop any other card, regardless of value.

 The winner of the game is the first player to play all of their cards.
 However, the game can continue until all players bar one have played all of their cards.

-- Sh*thead can be played with any number of face down cards, as long as there are enough cards.
+Notes: Sh*thead can be played with any number of face down cards, as long as there are enough cards.
 Just ensure that each player is dealt that number plus three before choosing face up cards.
 If desired, players can choose different magic cards or different magic actions.

 An amalgamation of both games.
 It is played like Sh*thead but instead of playing cards face up, they are placed face down so players must announce their actions.
 Players can call CHEAT at any time to force a check.
 As an optional rule, Jokers can be used as wild cards instead of magic cards for added confusion.